NathanielRobson/Financial-Portfolio-Manager-Java/README.md

 ## Acknowledgments

 This program was intended for educational/personal use only.
-This product will not be redistributed for money or any other form of payment.
+This product will not be redistributed for money or any other form of imbursement.